Cride5/jablus/README.md

 ## Instructions
 To get the simulator up and running:
  1. Download the program at: https://raw.githubusercontent.com/Cride5/jablus/master/dist/jablus-1.0.jar
  2. Double click on jablus.jar to start the simulator
  3. If it won't start, make sure the Java Runtime Environment is installed on your computer.
-It can be downloaded here: http://java.sun.com/javase/downloads/index.jsp
+It can be downloaded here: http://www.oracle.com/technetwork/java/javase/downloads/index.html

-Once the program is running you can
+Once the program is running you can:
 * Manage Livestock
   1. Buy or sell them (market tab on left)
   2. Buy or sell feeds for the livestock (market tab)